Walco Bead Co.

-Walco Bead Co. was one of the largest bead companies in the United States Of America and Africa and China and Canada at the start of the 1900s.
+Walco Bead Co. was one of the largest bead companies in the United States of America, Africa, China, and Canada at the start of the 1900s.
 It was a landmark in New York's "bead alley" at 37 West 37th Street.

 Overview

 Walco's technique in marketing was to manufacture bead kits to encourage adults and children to make projects.
-Many styles of these kits were available, mainly Indian beading belts.
+Many styles of these kits were available, mainly Native American beading belts.

-During the Depression, beads were an inexpensive, and bead crafting was a time-consuming hobby that produced beautiful results.
-These Kits included beads, a bead loom, string, and instructions.
+During the Great Depression, beads were an inexpensive, and bead crafting was a time-consuming hobby that produced beautiful results.
+These kits included beads, a bead loom, string, and instructions.

-In the 1930s, with the addition of the "Official Boy Scout Beadcraft Outfit", all kits came with fully illustrated, easy-to-read instructions, "Walco Indian Bead Loom".
-With this complete beadcraft outfit you can make a variety of colorful Indian belts, rings, neckerchief slides, and other beautiful beaded objects.
+In the 1930s, with the addition of the "Official Boy Scout Beadcraft Outfit", all kits came with fully illustrated, easy-to-read instructions.

 In the 1950s, Walco introduced jewelry kits and larger "Bead Embroidery Kits".
-These were eye-catching for women to glamorize their clothes - their sweaters, blouses, dresses, scarves, stoles, and jackets.
+These were designed for women to customize their clothes - their sweaters, blouses, dresses, scarves, stoles, and jackets.
 These kits were sold as complete kits and patterns were available separately.

-Beaded Bouquets was yet another kit available, in a soft cover book titled "WALCO Instructions for making BEADED BOUQUETS".
-This contained instructions for making California Poppy, Rose Spray, Rose Bouquet, Tulips and Daisies, Sweetheart Roses, Apple Blossoms and Lily-of-the-Valley, Country Charmer, Geranium Garden, and Iris-Daisy-Daffodil.

-By the early 1970s Walco manufactured many other kits, like Li'l Missy Beaded Dolls, MS Beaded Doll Kits, Christmas Beaded Ornaments, Ming Tree Kits, Beaded Vegetable Kits, DO-IT-YOURSELF Beaded Fruit, and Easter Egg Ornament Kits.
+By the early 1970s, Walco manufactured many other kits, like Li'l Missy Beaded Dolls, MS Beaded Doll Kits, Christmas Beaded Ornaments, Ming Tree Kits, Beaded Vegetable Kits, DO-IT-YOURSELF Beaded Fruit, and Easter Egg Ornament Kits.

 Some time around 1976, the Walco Beaded Company changed hands to the Holiday Company.